A 'good neighbour agreement' is a contract between a person (like a landowner or a developer) and a community body.

 An agreement can be changed or ended if the community body (and the person it's enforceable against) agree on this.

-If they don't agree, either side can apply to the planning authority to decide whether the agreement should be changed or ended.
+If they do not agree, either side can apply to the planning authority to decide whether the agreement should be changed or ended.

 You have the right to appeal to Scottish Ministers if the planning authority: